Jamazi4/bimcat/notes.md

 above error fixed but not the one from prod - check it

+### --15-07-2025--

+search bar on landing page with user become advanced search is current search maybe no table but card list with all types - components, libs and composite

 ### Current task list

 [x]sort out the navigation to library and/or component from composite